“Inspire yourself to inspire others.” — Ceyenne Doroshow’s motto

 The women involved in the Prostitute Strike in Lyon, France, 1975

 In a historic move, full service workers in Lyon, France, occupied five Catholic churches for eight days and garnered international support and recognition.
 They were protesting laws that criminalized their clients, police fines, and destruction and gentrification of the red light districts in France.

 The Lusty Lady was a peep show establishment in Seattle, WA, and San Francisco, CA. The San Francisco branch was bought by the strippers who worked there, and they formed a worker cooperative.
 It was already unique for being a unionized business.
 Dancers received an hourly wage and tips on top of that wage.

 Giselle-Marie is a stripper, activist, and creator of the NYC Stripper Strike, a national movement launched in 2017 to inspire and aid strippers to advocate for the changes they want to see in the clubs: fair treatment and the abolishment of racism in strip clubs everywhere.

 Sharmus Outlaw (d.
 July 2016)

 Sharmus Outlaw was a dedicated activist and advocate for health care access for the trans community.
-She was a policy advocate for Best Practices Policy Alliance, U.S. representative for the Red Umbrella Fund, founder of Different Avenues in DC, and has 25 years’ outreach experience in Washington DC, North Carolina, and Maryland.
+She was a policy advocate for Best Practices Policy Alliance, U.S. representative for the Red Umbrella Fund, founder of Different Avenues in Washington, D.C., and had 25 years’ outreach experience in D.C., North Carolina, and Maryland.
 Sadly, she passed away in July 2016.
-The SOAR (Sharmus Outlaw Advocacy and Rights) Institute in NYC and the Outlaw Project in Arizona are both named in her honor.
+The Sharmus Outlaw Advocacy and Rights (SOAR) Institute in NYC and the Outlaw Project in Arizona are both named in her honor.